cilium/cilium/Documentation/helm-values.rst

      - Enable debug logging
      - bool
      - ``false``
+   * - disableEndpointCRD
+     - Disable the usage of CiliumEndpoint CRD
+     - string
+     - ``"false"``
    * - egressGateway
      - Enables egress gateway (beta) to redirect and SNAT the traffic that leaves the cluster.
      - object